Toxins go up your nose and into your brain. ▼

 A child can be exposed to 25% more particles than an adult standing in the same room.

-Fetuses, infants and children are the most vulnerable to toxins in the air.
+Fetuses, infants and children are the most vulnerable to toxics in the air.

 Plus, fragrances can be absorbed through the skin – especially through children’s skin which is thinner than adult skin.